 - Reveals the names and contact information of third-parties who witnessed the accident first-hand.
 Investigating officers generally interview the witnesses in the course of conducting their accident investigation.

 If you’ve been involved in an accident and you have questions on how to interpret this police report, give us a call, we’ll be glad to help you out and to figure out exactly what the officer says was the cause of the accident.
+Give us a call today at 817-294-1900 to schedule a free consultation!

 Other Articles You Might Be Interested In: